Listing your site with search engines

 Avoid using frames, use meta tags, and place the top keywords in prominent locations in your Web page.
 Use text links instead of images as much as possible.
 Use standard .html or .htm Web pages on your main page.
 Increase the number of links to your website by listing it with directories.
 Sometimes links on your web page to other pages in your website can have a positive impact on your search engine placement.

-Page layout has a very strong influence on search engine positioning.
+The page layout has a very strong influence on search engine positioning.
 Mention your keywords in the body content.
-Place the key words closer to the top of the page than the bottom.
+Place the keywords closer to the top of the page than the bottom.
 Your most important keywords should be paragraph headings.